 Photo by Pia Johnson for ANAM

 Lilly maintains a number of active chamber projects.
-Of note, her work in Brisbane with Tijana Kozarcic as the Estrel Duo has seen her perform at the Brisbane Town Hall, Old Museum Building, the Queensland Harp Society and more recently, the Holy Trinity Church, where they presented a sold-out concert titled Fantasies.
-Lilly and fellow ANAM flautist, Rachel Lau, collaborate regularly as Les Deux Flutistes, and have performed live on Melbourne's 3MBS Fine Music radio, the Ian Hanger Recital Hall and the Queensland Conservatorium Griffith University (QCGU) Theatre.
+Of note, her work in Brisbane with Tijana Kozarcic as the Estrel Duo has seen her perform at the Brisbane Town Hall, Old Museum Building, the Queensland Harp Society and more recently, the Holy Trinity Church, where they presented a sold-out concert titled Fantasies (2021).
+Lilly and fellow ANAM flautist, Rachel Lau, collaborate regularly as Les Deux Flutistes, and have performed live on Melbourne's 3MBS Fine Music radio (2019), the Ian Hanger Recital Hall and the Queensland Conservatorium Griffith University (QCGU) Theatre.

 During her undergraduate studies in the Bachelor of Music in Performance at QCGU (2018), Lilly attained a number of outstanding achievements.
 These include receiving the Pat Volek Orchestral Training Scholarship, performing the Nielsen Flute Concerto as soloist with the Conservatorium String Orchestra, completing an internship with QSO and multiple performances as Principal Flute with the QCGU Symphony Orchestra.
+She was also selected as a performer for the Michael Cox Flute Symposium in Adelaide in 2018.
 Following the completion of her Bachelor’s degree, Lilly also took part in a side-by-side project of Strauss’ Ariadne auf Naxos with Australia’s leading chamber group, Ensemble Q.

 Lilly is also a passionate flute teacher and maintains an active private studio across Melbourne and Brisbane.
 Prior teaching engagements include tutoring flute at the Queensland College of Music and Aviation State High School in Brisbane.